EnterpriseDB/tpa/docs/src/INSTALL.md

 target, we recommend using `yumdownloader` (RHEL-like) or `apt download` (Debian-like) to download the packages.

-If this is not possible, please contact EDB support and we will provide you with a download link or instructions appropriate to your subscription.
+If this approach isn't possible, contact EDB Support, which can provide you with a download link or instructions appropriate to your subscription.

 ### Installing without access to a Python package index

-When you run `tpaexec setup`, it will ordinarily download the Python packages from a Python package index.
-Unless your environment provides a different index the default is the official [PyPI](https://pypi.org).
-If no package index is available, you should install the `tpaexec-deps` package in the same way your installed `tpaexec`.
-The `tpaexec-deps` package (available from the same repository as tpaexec) bundles everything that would have been downloaded, so that they can be installed without network access.
-Just install the package before you run `tpaexec setup` and the bundled copies will be used automatically.
+When you run `tpaexec setup`, it ordinarily downloads the Python packages from a Python package index.
+Unless your environment provides a different index, the default is the official [PyPI](https://pypi.org).
+If no package index is available, install the `tpaexec-deps` package in the same way you installed tpaexec.
+The `tpaexec-deps` package (available from the same repository as tpaexec) bundles everything that you would have downloaded, so that they can be installed without network access.
+Install the package before you run `tpaexec setup`, and the bundled copies are used automatically.

 ## Verifying your TPA installation

-Once you're done with all of the above steps, run the following command to verify your local installation:
+After completing the installation, verify your local installation:

 ```bash
 tpaexec selftest
 ```

-If that command completes without any errors, your TPA installation is ready for use.
+If this command completes without any errors, your TPA installation is ready for use.

 ## Upgrading TPA

 To upgrade to a later release of TPA, you must:

-1. Install the latest `tpaexec` package
+1. Install the latest `tpaexec` package.
-2. Install the latest `tpaexec-deps` package (if required; see above)
+2. Install the latest `tpaexec-deps` package (if required; see [Installing without access to a Python package index](#installing-without-access-to-a-python-package-index)).
-3. Run `tpaexec setup` again
+3. Run `tpaexec setup` again.

-If you have subscribed to the TPA package repository as described above, running `apt-get update && apt-get upgrade` or `yum update` should install the latest available versions of these packages.
+If you subscribed to the TPA package repository, running `apt-get update && apt-get upgrade` or `yum update` installs the latest available versions of these packages.
 If not, you can install the packages by any means available.

 We recommend that you run `tpaexec setup` again whenever a new version of `tpaexec` is installed.
-Some new releases may not strictly require this, but others will not work without it.
+Some new releases might not strictly require this, but others can't work without it.

 ## Ansible community support

-TPA now uses the community distribution of ansible by default; you can continue to use the 2ndQuadrant/ansible fork by passing the `--use-2q-ansible` option to `tpaexec setup`.
-In a future TPA release, support for the 2ndQuadrant ansible fork will be removed.
+TPA now uses the community distribution of Ansible by default.
+You can continue to use the 2ndQuadrant/Ansible fork by passing the `--use-2q-ansible` option to `tpaexec setup`.
+In a future TPA release, support for the 2ndQuadrant/Ansible fork will be removed.

 For most users, this makes no difference.
-However, if you are using `--skip-tags` with 2ndQuadrant ansible, be aware that this is not supported An alternative means of skipping tasks, compatible with all ansible versions, will be provided before support for 2ndQuadrant ansible is removed.
+However, if you're using `--skip-tags` with 2ndQuadrant/Ansible, be aware that this isn't supported An alternative means of skipping tasks, compatible with all Ansible versions, will be provided before support for 2ndQuadrant/Ansible is removed.